🔄

 The foundation of modern design is simplicity, and that’s exactly what you’ll find in today’s French doors.
 Modern black French doors are designed with clean lines and a minimalist aesthetic, often featuring simple grilles that add detail without obstructing the view.
 Forget the curved, decorative trim and fussy details of older styles.
 Instead, you’ll see straight, crisp lines that create a sharp, sophisticated silhouette.
 This extends to the hardware, which is typically sleek and functional.
 Look for simple lever handles, square backplates, and finishes like matte black or brushed nickel that contribute to the understated, elegant look.

-Oversized Glass Panels
+Maximizing Light with Oversized Glass

 One of the most defining features of a modern French door is its emphasis on glass.
 French doors are known for their oversized glass panels that let in a lot of natural light, creating a dramatic, wide opening to the outdoors.
 While traditional doors often feature a grid of many small panes (known as lites), modern versions use large, single panes of glass for each door.
 This maximizes your view and floods your interior with sunlight, helping to blur the boundary between your indoor and outdoor living spaces.
 Even when grilles are used to create a divided-lite look, they are typically thin and minimal to maintain that open, airy feeling.